Boxer TV Access: History

 In the spring of 2008, Boxer won a license from the Danish state to start and operate digital pay TV services in Denmark.
 The license ran for 12 years with exclusive rights and the license was won in strong competition with MTG and Telenor.
 On 21 July Boxer, in a consortium with BT (British Telecom) and Communicorp, won the license to operate pay TV in Ireland, here again in strong competition from other operators.

 At the beginning of 2009, Boxer had 689,000 customers.

 At the end of 2010, the first national HDTV broadcasts were launched, which use the new broadcast technology DVB-T2 as opposed to older DVB-T which was used for local test broadcasts in the Mälardalen by SVT's HD channel SVT HD until spring 2010.
 At the end of 2010, SVT's HD broadcasts made a comeback in the digital terrestrial network, but instead of an HD channel that combined SVT's range, both SVT1 and SVT2 were launched as HD channels with the same range as in the SD range.
 Both are free channels.
 Boxer launched an optional HD package at the end of 2010 for customers with either of the two major program offerings Boxer Mix or Boxer MAX.
 The optional HD package includes MTVN HD (which does not have the same range as MTV but is more focused on music videos and concerts), National Geographic HD, TV3 HD, TV4 HD and Kanal 5 HD.
 TV4's HD channel TV4 HD, which was planned to start broadcasting around the turn of the year between 2010 and 2011, thus did not become a free channel unlike TV4 in SD which was part of the free offer for which no subscription is required.
 Kanal 5 HD started broadcasting on February 1, 2011, TV3 HD on March 1, 2011 and TV4 HD started after delays on March 3, 2011.
 In April 2011, Boxer became the first Nordic TV provider to broadcast 3DTV via the terrestrial network.

+The Swedish Quality Institute (SKI) gave Boxer a score of 66,3 out of 100 in the "Customer Satisfaction for Digital TV in the Private Market" in 2015, which was close to the industry score (66.7).
+In the 2016 survey, it fell to 57.4, far below that of the industry (62.1).
+It increased to 59,3 in 2017, vimaking it slightly closer to the industry standard (62).

+Autumn 2018 saw the merged of Com Hem AB with Tele2 Sverige AB.
+The merger was approved on 30 April 2020 making Boxer a part of Tele2's services.

+On 2 January 2025, Boxer left the terrestrial platform, with its subscriber base moving to the internet-based service.
+Boxer is since May 2025 a brand used for broadband and TV services.